t1ww/AnotherLands-main-project/AnotherLands md/designs/master_notes.md

 # 11. Extra ideas
 - Inventories idea: so in the way it saved is that in each towns there’s storage, and these storage are able to connect to inventory, thus saving items, so the items during the run will drop; ideas is that we might let player upgrades inventory slots that makes that slot not drop item, i can also give bigger stack size, etc

+- Beastiary ui's hub page, a page where player can see the entire game's content.
+Which it will give player warning that it includes spoilers, use progression guide to avoid spoilers.

-- Progression guide built-in to the one of the ui’s hub page, showing list of things players could get, categorized, just like how wiki would be.
+- Progression guide built-in to the beastiary ui’s hub page, showing list of things players could get, categorized, just like how wiki would be.
 Which are shown based on what’s available for the player currently based on area visited and resources in inventory.

-- Crafting can be detailed like crafting blades at smithing shop and user have to actually learn to get good at it in it’s minigame, when they get good quality for good amount of times, the npc will level up in certain skill set, such as crafting perfect sword blades often will let npc learns to make better blades for all things like axes and knives too.
++ > Killing a creature will unlocks its info in progression guide, which also will allow player to see their heath bar, this is important for tamer to know when to stop attacking avoiding killing it.

+## Crafting System Update:
+  Crafting will draw inspiration from *Minecraft-style speed crafting*, using custom irregular grids.
+The intended item’s outline will appear faintly on the grid as a reference.
+  Players use their `hotbar (1–9 bindable slots)` and can quickly swap materials between mouse and hotbar with keybinds.
+An additional 9 inventory slots are reserved for crafting materials.

+  Complex items require `sequential crafting` — players must first craft individual components from raw materials before assembling the final product.

+  The `quality result` depends on crafting speed, with each quality tier applying a multiplier to the item’s base stats.

+### Quality Tiers:

+  - Bad — ×0.75
+  - Normal — ×1.00
+  - Perfect — ×1.25
+  - Unreal — ×1.50

+*There may also be leaderboard for *

-- Crafting may include procedures of crafting each component of the item before putting them together.
+*Crafting may include procedures of crafting each component of the item before putting them together.*

 ## Activities idea
 1. Fishing